sodium410/cpts/12Pivot_Tunnel_Port_forw.md

 //Now the nmap or fping scans should work on the new network !!

 **Sshuttle**
+regular case..
+sudo sshuttle -r username@remote-server-ip 10.1.2.0/24  //from kali to 2nd network
+with a Twist ..
+socat TCP-LISTEN:2222,fork TCP:10.4.50.215:22   //listening on 2222 of first net, forwarding to 2nd net
+sshuttle -r database_admin@192.168.50.63:2222 10.4.50.0/24 172.16.50.0/24   //socat to reach 3rd network from kali via 1st net
+kali@kali:~$ smbclient -L //172.16.50.217/ -U hr_admin --password=Welcome1234

 **Chisel**

+## Windows
+On Windows versions with SSH installed,
+we will find scp.exe, sftp.exe, ssh.exe, along with other ssh-* utilities in %systemdrive%\Windows\System32\OpenSSH location by default
+#### ssh.exe
+same commands work, reverse forwarding mostly as ssh server not common on windows first target
+try both remote and dynamic remote forwarding commands
+think - case to case basis

+#### ligolo - use windows client - works as well

+#### plink.exe -- putty cli
+no ssh client, then download plink.exe and establish
+copy to target /usr/share/windows-resources/binaries/plink.exe
+plink.exe -ssh -l kali -pw kalipassword -R 127.0.0.1:9833:127.0.0.1:3389 192.168.118.4  //192 is kali ip
+//reverse port forwarding - starts listener on kali:9833 which forwards traffic to localhost 3389 when rdp is not exposed
+xfreerdp /u:rdp_admin /p:P@ssw0rd! /v:127.0.0.1:9833   //rdp to target
+plink -ssh -D 9050 ubuntu@10.129.15.50  //so this is to ubuntu not windows or can be windows if ssh running..

+#### Netsh
+requires admin privileges on windows target to create route and enable firewall rules
+google !! too much

 **Labs**:
 Enterprise, Inception, REddish, Dante, Offshore, Rasta, Ascension